Alyssa Mautz

 Alyssa Lee Mautz (born July 29, 1989) is an American former professional soccer forward and midfielder.
-She played from 2013 to 2022 for the Chicago Red Stars of the NWSL, and played on loan to Australian club Perth Glory for the 2018–19 W-League season.
+She played for the Chicago Red Stars of the NWSL from 2013 to 2022, and played on loan to Australian club Perth Glory for the 2018–19 W-League season.
 She previously played for Sky Blue FC in Women's Professional Soccer (WPS), Zorky in the Russian Women's Football Championship and has represented the United States at the U-23 level.
-She retired from Chicago in 2022 to accept a job as an assistance coach at Texas A&M University.
+She retired from the Chicago Red Stars in 2022 to accept a job as an assistant coach at Texas A&M University.

 Early life

 Born and raised in Missouri, Mautz attended Fort Zumwalt West High School in O'Fallon, Missouri where she was named All-State, All-Metro and All-Conference all four years.
 She netted 133 goals during her high school career, the fifth-most in Missouri girls' soccer history.
 As a junior, she was named National Soccer Coaches Association of America All-Region.
 Mautz was named Metro Player of the Year in 2006 and 2007 and earned State Player of the Year honors as a senior.
 During her senior season, she helped the team to the state championship in senior season and she was named an NSCAA All-American.

 Mautz played club soccer for the St. Louis Soccer Club and led the team to 10 straight state titles.
 She also played on state and regional Olympic Development Program (ODP) teams.